facebookresearch/crystal-text-llm/README.md

 </figure>

 \
-⚠️ Our CrystalLLM method resembles but is not the same as CrystaLLM (https://arxiv.org/abs/2307.04340), which explores training language models from scratch on CIF-formatted crystals.
+⚠️ Our method resembles but is not the same as CrystaLLM (https://arxiv.org/abs/2307.04340), which explores training language models from scratch on CIF-formatted crystals.
 You can find the code associated with that project at the following link: https://github.com/lantunes/CrystaLLM. ⚠️

 ## 🛠 Installation
 Run the following command to install all dependencies.